Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 12 - Bitcoin.md

 ### II.
 Consensus

 Traditional consensus algorithms like Paxos assume only **benign failures**, while Bitcoin must tolerate **Byzantine Failures**, where participants may act maliciously.
 Moreover Paxos broadcasts to every node and this is not sustainable in a system with billions of users, so this problem is solved using best effort based communications.
-Specifically the updates are sent through the gossip protocol: node send message to a few number of other nodes and they will do the same till the whole system received the message.
+Specifically the updates are sent through the **gossip protocol**: node send message to a few number of other nodes and they will do the same till the whole system received the message.
 #### A. The Double-Spending Problem

 - **Definition:** Unlike physical cash, digital files can be easily duplicated. **Double-spending** occurs if a user tries to spend the same digital coin twice.